 Example: signature of a rental contract on 15/12/n-1.
 Action starts 01/01/n.
 The rental will be eligible only for the period starting as of 01/01/n, but the contract can be signed beforehand.

 Stocks are not eligible costs as such.
-Any procurement under the contract must follow Annex IV and costs must be in line with Article 14.
+Any procurement under the contract must follow Annex IV and costs must be in line with Article 14 b) they are indicated in the estimated overall budget for the action;